Account

 What are commodities?

 Commodities are raw materials or primary agricultural products that can be bought and sold in the financial markets.
 They are typically used in the production of other goods and services and are traded on commodity exchanges around the world.
-Some examples include metals (gold, silver, and platinum), energy sources (coal, crude oil, and natural gas), agricultural products (soybeans, corn, and wheat), and livestock and animal products (cattle, eggs, and milk).
+Some examples include metals (gold, silver, and platinum), energy sources (coal, crude oil, and natural gas), agricultural products (white sugar, corn, and wheat), and livestock and animal products (cattle, eggs, and milk).

 How does commodity trading work?